ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * If the 'inclusion\_flag' encodes the CBOR simple value "false" (0xf4), the handler returns the authentication credentials of group members whose roles match with 'role\_filter' and, at the same time, not having their node identifier specified in 'id\_filter'.

-The specific format of authentication credentials as well as identifiers, roles and combination of roles of group members MUST be specified by application profiles of this specification (REQ1, REQ6, REQ25).
+The specific format of authentication credentials as well as identifiers, roles, and combination of roles of group members MUST be specified by application profiles of this specification (REQ1, REQ6, REQ25).

 The handler identifies the authentication credentials of the current group members for which either: